shakawathasan/Lumiere/README.md

 Esc to back out), visible focus states, responsive layout down to phone width, and the same premium animation/sound language as the original.

-## Performance, capture-timing, and cropping fixes
+## Live preview performance & capture-timing fix

-**Live preview performance.** The render loop previously recomputed several effects at full canvas resolution on every single frame — most expensively, the "old magazine" halftone dots (tens of thousands of individual `arc()` draws per frame) and film-grain noise (a full per-pixel `ImageData` regeneration at up to several million pixels on high-DPI screens).
-That was consuming most of a video frame's time budget, which under load could visibly delay the whole page including the countdown timer.
+The render loop previously recomputed several effects at full canvas resolution on every single frame — most expensively, the "old magazine" halftone dots (tens of thousands of individual draws per frame) and film-grain noise (a full per-pixel regeneration at up to several million pixels on high-DPI screens).
+That could visibly back up the main thread, and since capture used to read its pixels from that same canvas, a captured photo could end up noticeably behind the pose you were actually holding.
 Fixed by:

-- Capping the internal render resolution to ~1600px on the long edge regardless of screen DPI (CSS `object-fit: cover` handles the upscale for free — this is a resolution the eye can't tell apart from native on a live camera feed, but is far cheaper to redraw 60x/second).
+- Capping internal render resolution to ~1920px on the long edge regardless of screen DPI (CSS handles the upscale, so there's no visible quality loss on ordinary displays).
-- Replacing the halftone/scanline per-frame loops with cached `CanvasPattern` fills — one `fillRect()` call regardless of resolution, instead of thousands of individual shape draws.
+- Replacing the halftone/scanline per-frame loops with cached `CanvasPattern` fills (one draw call regardless of resolution) and shrinking grain generation to a small reusable noise tile.
-- Replacing full-resolution grain regeneration with a small (320×320) noise tile, regenerated a few times a second and blitted up — same visual grain, a fraction of the pixel-writes.
-- Computing chromatic aberration on a small fixed-size offscreen canvas and upscaling it, instead of running the (expensive) color-filtered redraw twice at full screen resolution.
+- Computing chromatic aberration on a small offscreen canvas and upscaling it, instead of running the filtered redraw twice at full resolution.
-- Using low-latency canvas context hints (`desynchronized`, `alpha:false` on the opaque preview layer).

-**The ~2-second capture delay.** This was a direct consequence of the
-above: capture read its pixels from the *already-rendered* preview canvas, so if that canvas's rendering had backed up under load, the captured photo inherited that staleness — and the countdown itself used `setInterval`, which can also drift when the main thread is busy.
-Fixed by capturing directly from the raw `<video>` element the instant the countdown hits zero (bypassing the composited preview canvas entirely), firing the shutter sound/flash immediately after that pixel grab, and moving the countdown to `requestAnimationFrame` scheduling against a fixed wall-clock target instead of a plain interval.
-The heavier cosmetic pass (grain, aberration, halftone, vignette) now runs once, after the raw frame is already safely captured, so it can never delay the moment of capture itself.
+- **Capturing directly from the raw camera feed** the instant the countdown hits zero — not from the composited preview canvas — so the saved photo can never inherit any rendering lag.
+Shutter sound and flash fire immediately after that pixel grab; the cosmetic filter pass (identical to what the live preview shows) is applied to the already-captured frame afterward, so it can't delay the capture itself.

-**Cropping/zooming in layouts.** Every template previously used a cover-fit (like CSS `object-fit: cover`) to fill each photo cell, which crops whatever doesn't fit the cell's exact aspect ratio — the more a captured photo's aspect differed from a cell's shape, the more visible the crop/zoom.
-Combined with the capture fix above (photos are now saved at the camera's true native aspect ratio, not the screen's), this is fixed at the root: every template now uses **contain-fit** (matching CSS `object-fit: contain`) — the complete photo is always visible, at its true proportions, never cropped, zoomed, or stretched.
-Any leftover space inside a cell simply shows the page background already painted underneath it, which reads as a clean mat rather than a gap.

-## New print layouts

-**Classic 2×6 Photo Booth Strip** (`js/layouts.js` → `buildStrip2x6`) —
-dimensionally accurate 2×6 inch strip (not an arbitrary pixel size), available in 3-photo and 4-photo versions, with the usual border/corner/ paper-texture/timestamp/caption/logo controls.
-When this template is selected, a **"Print two strips per 4×6 sheet"** toggle appears in the Background tab — turning it on wraps the finished strip into an accurate 4×6 sheet containing two identical copies side by side with a dashed cut line down the middle, the way a real photo-booth dye-sub printer produces strips, for every download/print/PDF action.

-**4×6 Postcard** (`js/layouts.js` → `buildPostcard4x6`) — a true 4×6 inch
-format with one-photo, two-photo, three-photo collage, and four-photo collage presets, plus a "custom collage" variant that auto-arranges any number of photos in a grid.
-Same border/background/texture/caption/ event-title/timestamp/logo controls as every other template.

-Both new template families use **print size = DPI** rather than a physical size multiplier (150/300/450 DPI for small/medium/large) — the paper size stays exactly 2×6 or 4×6 inches at every setting; what changes is print resolution/quality.
-This is different from the legacy templates, where print size scales the whole layout up or down — that distinction is intentional, since "2×6 inches" wouldn't mean anything if the size setting could shrink or stretch it.
+- The countdown now runs on `requestAnimationFrame` against a fixed wall-clock target instead of `setInterval`, which can drift under load.

+## Orientation selector

+A **Portrait / Landscape** choice is available in two places — the filter panel before you start a session, and the top of the Studio's Layout tab — and both stay in sync with each other.
+Selecting an orientation:

+- Adjusts the **live capture frame guide** (a bordered rectangle overlaid on the fullscreen camera view, showing exactly what will be captured) without changing the immersive fullscreen background itself.
+- Crops each captured photo to that orientation's aspect ratio (3:4 portrait / 4:3 landscape) directly from the native camera resolution — no upscaling, so capture quality is unaffected.
+- Reflows **every one of the 13 templates** into a dedicated portrait or landscape arrangement — for example, a classic strip stacks photos vertically in portrait but lays them out left-to-right in landscape; a film-negative strip runs horizontally in landscape but becomes a vertical filmstrip in portrait; postcard collages transpose their big-photo/small-photos arrangement, and so on.
+- Automatically applies to borders, backgrounds, paper texture, the footer (timestamp/caption/logo), and any stickers or text you've placed, since those are already computed relative to the composed canvas's current size — no separate orientation-specific logic was needed for them.
+- The Studio's live preview canvas already re-renders on every relevant change, so switching orientation there shows the final print layout immediately, before you commit to it.

+**One deliberate design choice worth knowing:** orientation changes the overall *page* shape and how cells are arranged, but it does not change how an individual photo is fitted into its cell — that remains cover-fit (fills the cell, cropping any excess), exactly as it was before this change.
+An earlier revision of this app briefly switched to "contain-fit" (never crop, letterbox instead) and was explicitly reverted back to cover-fit at your request, so this update preserves that reverted behavior rather than reintroducing it.
+If you'd actually like individual photos to never be cropped within their cells (letterboxed instead), that would be a one-line change to `drawPhotoInCell` in `js/layouts.js` — happy to make it if that's what you want.

 ## Things worth knowing before you rely on this